yoonghan/RN_iOS_Native/README.md

 }
 ```
 7. Define in Javascript, a custom JS view.
-Sample JS created is CustomView.js
+Sample JS created is CustomView.js.
+In this part even I do not understand, but the name "CustomView" need to be prefixed with 'RCT'.
 ```javascript
   //File created is named CustomView.js import {requireNativeComponent, ViewPropTypes} from 'react-native';